Go to main menu, to content, to homepage, to myHSHL

 Thermoforming

-Forming process in which plastic films or sheets are shaped by heating.
-The semi-finished product is brought into contact with a tool that reflects the contour to be formed and pressed against it by a vacuum.
+Forming process in which plastic films or sheets are deformed by heating.
+The semi-finished product is brought into contact with a tool that mirrors the contour to be formed and pressed against it by a vacuum.
+After cooling, the film/sheet is solidified and can be removed from the mold.

 After cooling, the film/sheet has solidified and can be removed from the mold.